 Year to year variability in the nature and quantity of rainfall has a significant impact on the volume of CSOs and the quantities of CSO related pollutants.
 More rain and more intense storms typically increase CSOs, while less rain and lower intensity storms produce fewer CSOs.
-As a result, this year's Green Bond Report presents predicted pollutant loads for FY 2021 actual rainfall, but also presents predicted loads using average year rainfall conditions.
+As a result, this year's Green Bond Report presents predicted pollutant loads for FY 2024 actual rainfall, but also presents predicted loads using average year rainfall conditions.
 Presentation of the data based on average year rainfall normalizes the climate conditions to a common base which allows direct year over year comparison of the degree of CSO control being provided without variations produced by differences in rainfall.

-The results of the predicted discharge in 1996 and FY 2021 based on 1988 to 1990 average year rainfall and predicted discharge in FY 2021 based on FY 2021 actual rainfall are as follows:
+The results of the predicted discharge in 1996 and FY 2024 based on 1988 to 1990 average year rainfall and predicted discharge in FY 2024 based on FY 2024 actual rainfall are as follows:

-Average Year Rainfall 2021 Actual Rainfall
+Average Year Rainfall 2024 Actual Rainfall

-Pollutants Predicted Discharge in FY2021 (lbs) Predicted Discharge in 1996 (Prior to Clean Rivers Project) (lbs) Percent Reduction (D) Predicted Discharge in FY2021 (lbs)
+Pollutants Predicted Discharge in FY 2024 (lbs) Predicted Discharge in 1996 (Prior to Clean Rivers Project) (lbs) Percent Reduction (D) Predicted Discharge in FY 2024 (lbs)

-Total Nitrogen 43,552 127,550 66% 52,283
+Total Nitrogen 30,026 127,550 76% 29,089

-Total Phosphorus 9,266 27,138 66% 11,124
+Total Phosphorus 6,388 27,138 76% 6,189

-Total Suspended Solids 1,204,621 3,527,987 66% 1,446,138
+Total Suspended Solids 830,497 3,527,987 76% 804,596

 Average year rainfall conditions are defined as the average of the rainfall in the years 1988, 1989 and 1990 or about 41 inches of rain per calendar year.
-In fiscal year 2021, total rainfall as measured at Ronald Reagan Washington National Airport was approximately 54 inches.
+In fiscal year 2024, total rainfall as measured at Ronald Reagan Washington National Airport was approximately 40 inches.

-Subsequent phases of the DC Clean Rivers Project include the construction of a deep tunnel system that is engineered to capture and divert CSOs into underground sewer structures to reduce CSO discharges into the Anacostia and Potomac Rivers and the Rock Creek.
+Subsequent phases of the DC Clean Rivers Project include the construction of a deep tunnel system that is engineered to capture and divert CSOs into underground sewer structures to reduce CSO discharges into the Potomac River and the Rock Creek.
 Once diverted into the tunnels, the CSOs will be conveyed to and treated at Blue Plains before being discharged back into the Potomac River.
-Upon completion of the tunnel system, DC Water anticipates that CSOs will have been reduced system wide by 96% and in the Anacostia River by 98% (using the same model and inputs described above).
-Since March 20, 2018, the first portion of the Anacostia River Tunnel System (the Blue Plains Tunnel and the Anacostia River Tunnel) is operational.
-The Anacostia River Tunnel System includes the following tunnel projects:
+Upon completion of the tunnel system, DC Water anticipates that CSOs will have been reduced system wide by 96 percent and in the Anacostia River by 98 percent (using the same model and inputs described above).
+Since March 20, 2018, the first portion of the Anacostia River Tunnel System (the Blue Plains Tunnel and the Anacostia River Tunnel) has been operational.
+The last portion of the Anacostia Tunnel system is the Northeast Boundary Tunnel, which was placed in operation on September 15, 2023.
+The Piney Branch Tunnel serving Rock Creek and the Potomac River Tunnel serving the Potomac River are planned to be placed in operation in FY2030.